bitpressio/bitpressio.github.io/mastering-docker-php.md

                         <i class="fa fa-television" aria-hidden="true"></i>
                         Videos
                     </h1>
-                    <p>I am working vigorously on finalizing the video outline.
+                    <p>I am working on finalizing the video outline.
 My goal is to make sure the videos compliment the text, so that both video and book will reinforce your understanding of Docker for PHP development.</p>
                     <p><a href="#sample">Sign up</a> and I'll send regular updates on the course!</p>
                 </div>
             </div>